nmfs-opensci/xaringan-nmfs/README.md

 # xaringan templates

 NMFS templates to use for xaringan presentations.
-To use, open one of the template Rmd files and save.
+To use, open one of the template Rmd files in the `docs` folder and save.
 Then edit with your material.
+Note, the css files need to be in the same folder as your Rmd file.

 ### `template.Rmd`.